 Suddenly, the room lit up with a great white light.
 I was caught up into an ecstasy which there are no words to describe.
 It seemed to me, in the mind's eye, that I was on a mountain and that a wind not of air but of spirit was blowing.
 And then it burst upon me that I was a free man.
 Slowly the ecstasy subsided.
 I lay on the bed, but now for a time I was in another world, a new world of consciousness.
 All about me and through me there was a wonderful feeling of Presence, and I thought to myself, 'So this is the God of the preachers!'
 A great peace stole over me and I thought, 'No matter how wrong things seem to be, they are still all right.
 Things are all right with God and His world.'"

 In the subsequent development of Alcoholics Anonymous, Bill Wilson eventually distanced himself from the Oxford Group in order to reach out to Catholics and other groups who were uncomfortable with the evangelical emphasis.
-However, many of the traditions of the Oxford Group continue in the A.A. approach and the Scriptures remain the foundation for recovery for many of those in A.A. and other 12 Step groups.
+However, many of the traditions of the Oxford Group continue in the A.A. approach and the Bible remains a foundation for recovery for many of those in A.A. and other 12 Step groups.